Frankie Hubbard

 Frankie Hubbard is a fictional character from the original ABC Daytime soap opera, All My Children.
 The character was born off-screen on October 27, 1983 and making his first on-screen appearance in early 1984; the character also appears on two other ABC soaps including, Loving and The City.
-Frankie is the only living child of the Daytime's first and only, African American Supercouple, Jesse and Angie.
+Frankie is the only living child of the Daytime's first and only, African American supercouple, Jesse Hubbard and Angie Baxter.
 Along with his mother and former heiress Skye Chandler, he is one of only three individuals who have been regular characters on three ABC soap operas.